microsoft/live-share/docs/use/share-server-visual-studio.md

 That's it!
 The server on the port you specified is mapped to each guest's localhost on the same port, unless that port was already occupied.

 If the port is already in use on a guest's machine, a different one is automatically selected.
-Guests can see a list of currently shared ports, by name if specified, by selecting the session state button in the upper right corner and selecting **View Shared Local Servers**.
+Guests can see a list of currently shared ports, by name if specified, by selecting the session state button in the upper-right corner and selecting **View Shared Local Servers**.

 ![Screenshot that shows the View Shared Servers option.](../media/vs-view-shared-servers.png)

 Guests *can't* control which ports on the host's machine are shared for security reasons.

-To stop sharing a local server, the host simply needs to click the share / session state button in the upper right corner as above, select **Manage Shared Local Servers**, and select the appropriate port, and click "Remove".
+To stop sharing a local server, the host needs to click the share / session state button in the upper right corner as above, select **Manage Shared Local Servers**, and select the appropriate port, and click "Remove".

 ## Share a terminal

 Modern development makes frequent use of a wide array of command-line tools.
-Fortunately, Live Share allows you, as a host, to optionally "share a terminal" with guests.
+Live Share lets you, as a host, to optionally "share a terminal" with guests.
 The shared terminal can be read-only or fully collaborative.
 Fully collaborative means you and your guests can run commands and see the results.
 You might give guests visibility to terminal output or let them get hands on.
 Guests can run tests, builds, or even triage environment specific problems that only happen on your machine.

 However, terminals are **not** shared by default since they give guests at least read-only access to the output of commands you run (if not the ability to run commands themselves).
 This way you can freely run commands in local terminals without risk and only share when actually need to do so.
 Also, only hosts can start shared terminals to prevent guests from starting one up and doing something you aren't expecting or watching.

-As a host, you can share a terminal by clicking on the session state / share button in the upper right-hand corner and selecting one of the **Share Terminal** menu items.
+As a host, you can share a terminal by clicking on the session state/share button in the upper right-hand corner and selecting one of the **Share Terminal** menu items.

 ![Screenshot that shows the Share Terminal options.](../media/vs-terminal-menu.png)